 The CCR Rule requires statistical analysis under assessment monitoring for the determination of SSLs above the GWPS.
-Many of the primary and potential indicator constituents listed for coal ash (EPRI, 2017) are included in AEP's constituent list for the BSFAP groundwater monitoring programs, including the primary constituent's boron and sulfate.
-If there is an SSL without a corresponding increase in a primary indicator constituent (boron and usually sulfate for coal ash), then this is a key line of evidence for an ASD.
+Many of the primary and potential indicator constituents listed for CCR (EPRI, 2017) are included in AEP's constituent list for the BSFAP groundwater monitoring programs, including primary constituents boron and sulfate.
+If there is an SSL without a corresponding increase in a primary indicator constituent (boron and usually sulfate for CCR), then this is a key line of evidence for an ASD.